terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

 The objective of the following instructions is to configure the infrastructure that allows CI/CD deployments using GitLab CI/CD for the deploy of the Terraform Example Foundation stages (`0-bootstrap`, `1-org`, `2-environments`, `3-networks`, `4-projects`).
-The infrastructure consists in two Google Cloud Platform projects (`prj-b-seed` and `prj-b-cicd-wif-gl`).
+This infrastructure consists in two Google Cloud Platform projects (`prj-b-seed` and `prj-b-cicd-wif-gl`).

 It is a best practice to have two separate projects here (`prj-b-seed` and `prj-b-cicd-wif-gl`) for separation of concerns.
 On one hand, `prj-b-seed` stores terraform state and has the Service Accounts able to create / modify infrastructure.